signalfx/signalflow-library/library/signalfx/detectors/README.md

-The signalflow-library is a collection of signalflow programs, each of which captures a common analytical pattern used in alerting.
+The SignalFlow Library is a collection of SignalFlow functions, each of which captures a common analytical pattern used in alerting.
 For the most part, each function takes a required stream (signal) argument and some parameters (e.g. a percent of duration) and outputs a detector.
 A representative use is as follows:

 ~~~~~~~~~~~~~~~~~~~~
 from signalfx.detectors.against_recent import against_recent